rust-ml/book/src/chapter_1.md

 A simple demonstration of latex and gnuplot integration into `mdbook`.

-$$latex, hyperplane, Influence of an outlier to the seperating hyperplane, note that a single support vector changes the border completely$$
+$$latex, hyperplane, Influence of an outlier to the separating hyperplane, note that a single support vector changes the border completely$$

 This is a test to $ref:fig:hyperplane$ blub.